THE BLESSED WATERS

 100 PERSONAL WORDS:

-Yours, knowing that “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9),
+Yours, knowing that “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness [garbage]” (1 John 1:9),

 P.S.
-Here’s a photo of the Jordan River and some members of our Holy Land tour group who were baptized Saturday afternoon in recognition of the fact that Jesus was baptized in this river by John the Baptist.
+Here’s a photo of the Jordan River and some brothers and sisters in Christ who were baptized in recognition of the fact that Jesus was baptized in this river by John the Baptist.
 Some were baptized for the first time in their lives and some were reconfirming their original baptism.
 What a happy time!!!
 Rev. Ron Mainse did the baptizing assisted by his son-in-law, Rev. Jason Patterson.